 Both companies enable you to cross-promote and share your videos on Facebook.
 TubeBuddy also supports social sharing to Twitter.
 TubeBuddy and VidIQ monitor engagement stats on Twitter, Facebook, and Reddit.

 When you upload a video, TubeBuddy will recommend and rank tags for you to use.
 Videolytics shows the tags used for every video, and those terms can be copied to use for your videos.
 For efficiency, create lists for quick access to frequently used tags.
 Its tag sorter offers the ability to drag, auto-sort by rank, and reorder terms.
-Lastly, translate tags into other languages to increase your global viewership.

 When you upload a video, VidIQ will recommend and rank tags for you to use.
 It shows the tags used for every video, and users can copy the terms to use for their videos.
 Bulk SEO and channel-wide tags target high-ranking terms to implement across your videos.
 Finally, you can create a keyword template for commonly used terms to save time.